awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 #### <a name="recon-iam-maliciousipcaller_full"></a>

-This finding informs you that an API operation that can list or describe AWS resources in an account within your environment was invoked from an IP address that is included on an internal threat list\. generates findings based off of third\-party partner threat lists\.
-The threat list used to generate this finding will be listed in the finding's details\.
-An attacker might use stolen credentials to perform this type of reconnaissance of your AWS resources in order to find more valuable credentials or determine the capabilities of the credentials they already have\.
+This finding informs you that an API operation that can list or describe AWS resources in an account within your environment was invoked from an IP address that is included on a GuardDuty threat list\.
+An attacker may use stolen credentials to perform this type of reconnaissance of your AWS resources in order to find more valuable credentials or determine the capabilities of the credentials they already have\.

 #### <a name="recon-iam-maliciousipcaller_remediation"></a>